mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 Jessica Livingston is XX years old.

+Paul and Jessica lived together but had not yet married.

 At the time of the documentary,

 Jessica Livingston captures why it was interesting - seeing founders when they're vulnerable.